MPPT charge controller calculator: Find the best solar charge controller for your system.

 To make your life easier, I’ve made an MPPT size calculator that will do all the heavy lifting and give you a direct link to the charge controller best suited for your needs.

-Below the MPPT calculator, I’ll give you 3 examples of different size solar arrays and battery banks that’ll illustrate this for you.
+Below the MPPT calculator, I’ll give you 3 examples of different-sized solar arrays and battery banks that’ll illustrate this for you.

 Also if you want a more in-depth understanding of how the calculator works, please refer to our MPPT sizing guide.